Skip to main content

 Aladdin (1992)

-But these depictions of sentimentality of ostracized or displaced misfits are also how the Disney mythology really took the status quo to task.
+But these depictions of sentimentality with ostracized misfits are also how the Disney mythology really took the status quo to task and broadcasted the inner lives of people who felt overlooked.
 Having spent most of my life in conservative circles, I can testify firsthand to how using 90s Disney as an interface has been good for bringing certain issues to the attention of specific communities that would not receive them otherwise.

 Commentators will disagree about how deliberate this all was.
 In promoting the 2017 remake of Beauty and the Beast, Disney very much tried to push that line in order to sell how #relevent the movie was.
 Director Bill Condon would say, “It was a very concrete thing that [Ashman] was doing."